Model APIs

 spec: Model_pb

-Protobuf representation of the model
+Protobuf representation of the model.

 filename: str

-File path where the spec gets saved.
+File path where the spec is saved.

 auto_set_specification_version: bool